 Your people were informed.
 They may have even shouted, but did they get something that will help them?

-One of my homiletics professors stated that one of the most important questions every preacher should ask of every sermon, is “So What?”
-What my homiletics professor was pushing me to do was ask the question, “What do I want the people to do with this?”
-Or “What difference does the sermon make in my life?”
+Way back in seminary, one of my homiletics professors stated that one of the most important questions every preacher should ask of every sermon, is “So What?”
+What my homiletics professor was pushing me to do was ask the question, “What do I want the people to do with this sermon?”
+Stated another way, “What difference does the sermon make in my life?”

-I have written on another blog about Eugene Lowry’s statement that a sermon is a problem placed next to the gospel.
+I have written about Eugene Lowry’s statement that a sermon is a problem placed next to the gospel.
 He then tells us that if we want to preach on a doctrine, like the trinity for example, we should have in mind what bind the doctrine gets us out of?
 What question does it answer?
 Asking this question will bring a depth of relevance to all of our preaching.

 So before you preach that next sermon ask yourself what everyone in your congregation are asking….”So What?”
 If you can’t give an answer, your sermon is not ready to be preached.